josefondrej/vscode-cheatsheet/README.md

 - `Scratchpads` - Create new scratch files
 - ~~`Edit csv` - Editing of CSV files~~

-## Workspaces

-Workspace = collection of 1 or more folders opened in VS Code.

-- For 1 folder you don't have to do anything (just open it in VS Code)
-- For more folders you need to create `<name>.code-workspace` file that lists the folders of the workspace

-It can be useful to set workspace file (or more) also for a single folder as different workspace files can give different "views" on the folder

-## IDE Settings

-There are 2 levels at which various settings of the IDE can be configured:

-- User Settings
-- Workspace Settings

-To modify the settings: `Ctrl + Shift + P` > `Preferences: Open User/Workspace Settings`

-The settings can be viewed in UI or as a `settings.json` file that lives under `.vscode` in case of the workspace settings and in the `~/.config/Code/User` in case of the user settings.

-## Launch Configurations
+## Python

-Are specified in `.vscode/launch.json` file

-### Different Ways to Run/Debug Python Files
+### Different Ways to Run / Debug Python Files

-- You can debug / run Python file using the config using `F5` / `Ctrl + F5`
+- You can debug / run Python file using the launch configurations using `F5` / `Ctrl + F5`
+  - For a useful python launch config see `.vscode/launch.json`
   - In debug mode you can also evaluate in console
 - You can run the Python file in terminal (small triangle in the top right of UI) without any settings
 - Run selection in terminal using `Shift + Enter`

-## Terminal

-- To start the terminal press ``Ctrl + ` ``
-- You can change color / name of the terminal window

-## Tasks

-- To create a task: `Ctrl + Shift + P` > `Configure Default Build Task`
-- To run it: `Ctrl + Shift + P` > `Run Task`

-## Custom Snippets

-- To configure new snippet use: `Ctrl + Shift + P` > `Configure User Snippets`
-- To insert snippet `Ctrl + Shift + P` > `Insert Snippet`
-- Often snippets can be installed as extensions

-## Code Appearance
+- Set / unset breakpoints using `F9` / `Shift + F9`

+### Python Code Formatting

-- To format document use: `Ctrl + Shift + I`
+- To format document use: `Ctrl + Shift + F`, to organize import `Ctrl + Shift + O`
-- **Formatter**: [Black](https://github.com/psf/black) - actually formats the code, [isort](https://pycqa.github.io/isort/) - organizes imports
-- **Linter**: [Flake8](https://github.com/PyCQA/flake8) - formatter can't take care of everything, this checks more issues than the formatter handles but it can't fix them automatically, just shows where the problem is
-- There is a tool called [Ruff](https://github.com/astral-sh/ruff) that can replace Black, isort and flake8
+- It is a good idea to set the auto-format and auto-organize imports on save (see `settings.json`)
+- **Formatting & Linting & Import sorting**: [Ruff](https://github.com/astral-sh/ruff) - formatter actually formats the code, linter just shows where the problem is, historically established formatter was [Black](https://github.com/psf/black), established linter [Flake8](https://github.com/PyCQA/flake8) and for import sorting there was [isort](https://pycqa.github.io/isort/), but Ruff aims to replace them all (and as far as I can tell does it pretty well)
 - **Type Checker**: [Mypy](https://github.com/python/mypy) - checks that typing annotations are correct
 - All the above mentioned tools are available as VSCode plugins (from Microsoft directly)
   - to use them, you can set the Editor > Format on Save setting (see `.vscode/settings.json` for example)